SebastianBathrick/SkimSkript/README.md

 		```

 	- #### Local Scope
 		Variables declared in a function body are only accessible within that body (the function's block and nested blocks).
-Similarly, parameters of a function are only accessible within that function's body but, conversely, are declared in the function definition.
+Similarly, parameters of a function are only accessible within that function's body but are declared in the function definition.

 		```python
 		# Parameter "rightOperand" can only be used inside the block below